benshimonz/V1/README.md

 * **member of**(Person, Guild) - tf {since : date, till : date} ("tf" stands for timeframe)
 * **subject of**(Person, Kingdom)
 * **registered in**(Guild, Kingdom)
-* **originated in**(Horse, Kingdom)
-* **originated in**(Dragon, Kingdom)
+* **originated in**(Horse/Dragon, Kingdom)

-Person's name is a composite property. "member of"'s _tf_ (stands for "timeframe") is a composite property as well.
+"Person"'s name, "owns"'s _tf_, as well as "member of"'s _tf_ - are composite properties.
 Composite properties are composed of sub-properties.
 A person's name is composed of {first, last}.
 A guild membership's timeframe is composed of {since, till}.
 Each sub-property has its own name and data type.

 This schema and the queries will serve us to demonstrate the power of the V1 language.